-The report’s author, Omida cloud and data centre research practice principal analyst Lucas Beran, identified speed of deployment as the primary driver for many owners and operators.
+The report's author, Omida cloud and data center research practice principal analyst Lucas Beran, identified speed of deployment as the primary driver for many owners and operators.

-“The rapid growth of data and insatiable demand for compute is driving the rapid growth of data centres.
-Given that a traditional data centre takes 18 to 24 months to deploy, a quicker solution is often needed.
-On average, suppliers of prefabricated modular data centres can deliver a solution in four to six months.”
+“The rapid growth of data and insatiable demand for compute is driving the rapid growth of data centers.
+Given that a traditional data center takes 18 to 24 months to deploy, a quicker solution is often needed.
+On average, suppliers of prefabricated modular data centers can deliver a solution in four to six months.”

-According to Omdia, demand for edge computing is driving uptake of all-in-one modules for edge locations that need a small data centre presence close to end-users.
+According to Omdia, demand for edge computing is driving uptake of all-in-one modules for edge locations that need a small data center presence close to end-users.

 The ‘plug and play' approach has the benefit of not only cutting the time for start-up and commissioning to just a few days instead of weeks, or months, but also reducing the potential for quality issues, as components are pre-integrated and pre-tested off-site.